 A cockpit window was penetrated by debris but just when that happened

-outside the cabin, and floating helmets were being salvaged the
+is unknowable.
+Floating helmets were being salvaged the day after

-day after the explosion.
-Below right are two images shown during
+the explosion.
+Below right are two images shown during television

-television coverage in the aftermath of the disaster, presumably
+coverage in the immediate aftermath of the disaster, presumably

 taken clandestinely by a recovery crew member with a small disposable